D4niel-dev/Dizel/README.md

   <img src="inference/dizel_ui/assets/app/Dizel_banner.png"
     width="100%"
     height="100%"/>
-  <p><strong>Dizel — Distributed Intelligent Zero-shot Execution Layer</strong></p>
 </div>

+> *Dizel — Distributed Intelligent Zero-shot Execution Layer*

-Dizel is a complete, educational implementation of a GPT-style causal language model (~253 M parameters) built with PyTorch.
-It is designed to run locally on a single consumer GPU (~4 GB VRAM) over a weekend, with no distributed training required.
+**Dizel** is a complete, educational implementation of a GPT-style causal language model *(~253 M parameters)* built with PyTorch.
+It is designed to run locally on a single consumer GPU *(~4 GB VRAM)* over a weekend, with no distributed training required.

 ---